josibake/bitcoin-data-analysis/README.md

 ## Setup

-These instructions assume you already have `gcloud` setup.
-If not, you can follow installation instructions [here](https://cloud.google.com/sdk/docs/install).
-Alternatively, you can do all of these steps from the google console, but only the `gcloud` commands are provided here for brevity.
+These instructions assume you already have a google cloud account and `gcloud` setup.
+If not, you can sign up for a free account with $300 in credits at [https://cloud.google.com/free/docs/gcp-free-tier](https://cloud.google.com/free/docs/gcp-free-tier).
+You can also follow installation instructions for `gcloud` [here](https://cloud.google.com/sdk/docs/install).
+Alternatively, you can do all of these steps from the google console.
+The basic steps are:

+1. Create a new project
+2. Create a service account in that project
+3. Add the correct roles to the service account
+4. Download the keys to your local computer

 ### Create a new project